loftwah/dokku-ansible-playbook/README.md

 ## Usage

 All files must be placed within the `ansible` folder of your git repository.
 Everything is copied into `$DOKKU_LIB_ROOT/data/ansible/$APP` on the `post-extract` hook.
-Dokku will make sure that your Ansible plays are run on the right hook against the Dokku server localhost.
+Dokku will make sure that your Ansible plays are run on various hooks against the Dokku server localhost.

 - `requirements.yml`: what role dependencies to download before running your plays.
 - `pre-deploy.yml`: play run before a deployment